TasvirChi/media-server/Installation.md

         - isDefault - TRUE_VALUE
     - KalturaDeliveryProfileGenericAppleHttp
         - type - LOCAL_PATH_APPLE_HTTP
-        - streamerType - applehttp
+        - streamerType - APPLE_HTTP
         - url - http(s)://{wowza ip/hostname}:{wowza port}/kVOD/__definst__
         - status - ACTIVE
         - isDefault - TRUE_VALUE

-**Important: remember to disable any existing delivery profiles that belong to partner 0 with the streamer types mentioned above.**
+**Important:**
-    **Important: the partner ID for all these delivery profiles needs to be set to partner 0 via the database, because of a known limitation.**
+ **1. The partner ID for all these delivery profiles needs to be set to partner 0 via the database, because of a known limitation.**
+**2. Remember to disable any existing delivery profiles that belong to partner 0 with the streamer types mentioned above.**
-**Important: the Wowza IP/hostname must match the certificate used by the environment in case of SSL. **
+**3. The Wowza IP/hostname must match the certificate used by the environment in case of SSL.**

 ## For webcam recording servers ##